anshulagx/BluePizza/README.md

 A basic express js project demonstrating how you can integrate your website with dyte.
 ![very-basic](docs/site.png)

 It creates a new dyte meeting and then allows to join it as a participant or a host.
+A demo is hosted on https://dyte-web-example.herokuapp.com/

 ### Built With